Skip to main content

 Rule 173-45-04 | Long-term care consumer guide: search queries.

-(A) Nursing facilities: The search query page allows the public to search for nursing facilities by using the following parameters:
+(A) Nursing facilities: The search query page allows the public to search for nursing facilities with results displaying the following:

 (1) Geographic location by city, county, ZIP code, or radius.